Your Guide to Ongoing Care

 assessment of nutritional, lifestyle, and natural‑medicine factors

-interpretation of relevant at-home or functional testing
+interpretation of relevant at‑home or functional testing and discussion of next steps

-confirmation of suitability
+confirmation of suitability for care

 Attending an Initial Consultation does not guarantee entry into a Program Cycle.
 (See "Right to Decline Entry" below.)